 On the same token, and if I wanted the bullet to hit at zero at 150 yards, I could simply place the scope’s crosshairs about 2.7″ high on the target or adjust the crosshairs for the new “zero”.
 In addition, I could hold over the crosshairs about 8.3″ at 200 yards to have the bullet hit at zero (my intended point of impact).
 Luckily, my scope has mil-dot gradients that I can use for holdover, hold-under at distances beyond my initial zero at 100 yards and mil-dots for windage adjustments so I do not have to do many calculations in my head.
 Note also, that if I decided to use the Hornady 160-grain LEVERevolution round, I would set my zero at a greater distance because of the performance of the LEVERevolution cartridge with the zero probably being at 200 yards.
 Still, knowing what that projectile is doing before and after zero is crucial.
 (Cabela’s even sells a scope that is designed for use with LEVERevolution ammunition.)

 How does all this talk about holdover and hold-under apply to self –defense?

-With deer-size game, I want a quick kill with no suffering by the animal in my sights.
-With a human who is trying to take my life, or the life of another, I want to stop the threat – immediately.
+With a deer-size game, I want a quick kill with no suffering by the animal in my sights.
+With a human who is trying to take my life or the life of another, I want to stop the threat – immediately.

 Most of us practice at the “golden rule” 7-yard combat distance.
 I have seen shooters virtually break out into a sweat when having to shoot at a target 25 yards distant – and that includes those who carry a handgun daily to “serve and protect” the public.